Speneki/Texas-Hold-em-odds-calculator/README.md

   - [x] fetch and receive json from APIs in console

   ### 8/17/19:
-  - [x] reseatch how to place anything on the screen using DOM manipulation
+  - [x] research how to place anything on the screen using DOM manipulation
   - [x] Get my files to interact properlly

   ### 8/18/19: